johnksander/BreatheEasyEDA/README.txt

 The main technical guide for installing, using, and troubleshooting this toolbox.
 ---BEEDA_psychonomics_poster
 Poster for this software presented at the 2016 Psychonomic Society, Boston, Massachusetts.
----BEEDA_manuscript_proof
+---BEEDA_manuscript_link
-This document contains a link to the submitted manuscript for this software.
-This link will be added shortly.
+This file contains a link to the manuscript for this software.
 ---Schneider_2003
 A useful guide for evaluating respiration artifacts.
 This document contains the DOI link and reference for that guide.